Some Doctors, Patients Balk At Medicare's 'Flat Fee' Payment Proposal

 And it's not just doctors who treat elderly patients who are likely to be affected.
 If the Medicare payment changes take effect, private insurers might follow suit, in part because it's easier for all insurers to use common billing procedures.

 Theoretically, obstetrician-gynecologists would be among the biggest winners; they treat fewer complex Medicare patients.
-Still, many OBGYNs are worried about the coming changes too.
+Still, many OB-GYNs are worried about the coming changes, too.

 "There will be winners and losers and my real fear is it's not the physicians [who will lose the most.].
 My real fear is that it's the Medicare beneficiaries," said Dr. Barbara Levy, vice president for health policy at the American College of Obstetricians and Gynecologists.